nearform/titus/README.md

 ### kitchen-sink sample application

 This repository includes a sample application showcasing the features availabe in Titus and third party libraries.
-The documentation can be found [here](https://nearform.github.io/titus).
+The running application can be found [here](https://nearform.github.io/titus).

 ### Convenience Scripts